 Non-Traditional Admission Policies

-Veterans and GED Recipients
+Military-Affiliated and GED Recipients

-For admission purposes, the high school equivalence (General Education Development) examination standards established by the Maryland State Department of Education (or other similar agencies in other states) will be used as an alternative to high school graduation.
+For admission purposes, the high school equivalence (General Education Development) examination standards established by the Maryland State Department of Education (or other similar agencies in other states) may be used as an alternative to high school graduation.